jbouffard/geopyspark/docs/guides/tms.rst

 display.
 Of course, one could use map algebra to produce a composite layer, but if the input layers are large, this could potentially be a time-consuming operation.
-The TMS server allows for a list of sources to be supplied; these may be any combination of :class:`~geopyspark.geotrellis.layer.Pyramid` objects and catalogs.
-We then may supply a function that takes a list of :class:`~geopyspark.geotrellis.Tile` instances and produces the bytes of an image as in the single-layer case.
+The TMS server allows for a list of sources to be supplied; these may be any combination of ``Pyramid`` objects and catalogs.
+We then may supply a function that takes a list of ``Tile`` instances and produces the bytes of an image as in the single-layer case.

 The following example masks the NLCD layer to areas above 1371 meters, using